Ascendum Machinery general manager Kristin Parker didn't want to wear a suit every day.

 "I was ready to shed the suit and really work for a living.
 Being able to work and not play the part I've seen my parents play really struck me," said Parker.
 "I have always had an affinity for hard work, working outdoors and finding solutions.
 This was the business for me."

 Parker began her career at Carolina Tractor & Equipment as a TEPS manager in 1994.
 She spent 16 years in various roles including parts manager, Six Sigma deployment champion and vice president of product support.
-She rose to the rank of vice president of asset management and rental, in which she was responsible for new, used and rental equipment assets valued at $40 to $60 million and parts/inventory valued at $18 million.
-She also led the successful turnaround of a distressed business unit, CATRental Store, with revenues of more than $15 million, by implementing a strategic business plan.
+She rose to the rank of vice president of asset management and rental, in which she was responsible for new, used and rental equipment assets.
+She also led the successful growth of a young business unit, CATRental Store, with revenues of more than $15 million, by implementing a strategic business plan.

 "The thing that kept me intrigued is I didn't know anything about the business," she said.
 "I was a sponge.
 Learning intrigued me.
 Construction gets in you and that's what you do."